 Have you asked the seller about the encumbrance certificate for the property you plan to buy?
 When you invest in real estate, it is important to ascertain that the property you plan to buy does not have any pending monetary dues.
 To ensure this and have a clear property title, you must obtain a non-encumbrance certificate from the office of the Sub-Registrar of your city.

-Your bank will ask for a non-encumbrance certificate before granting a home loan against your property or issuing loan for the property purchase.
+The bank will ask the buyer for a non-encumbrance certificate before granting a home loan for the property or issuing loan for the property purchase.
 If you sell this property in future, the new buyer will also demand this document.

 How to get a non-encumbrance certificate?

 Here is a step-by-step process to get the encumbrance certificate: